 There is a shimmering hum of panic and judgement at that school.
 At every turn, I was told Anton was a sweet boy, but not smart enough or fast enough.
 He never measured up.
 At least not at their dictated pace.

 And I thought to myself, "Why am I sending my son into a learning environment that is mostly worried about measuring up?"
 He's being assessed.
 All the time.
 And not just Anton, but Doug and I as parents.

-In comes my chance encounter with the Atlanta Progressive Preschool.
+In comes my chance encounter with the Turning Sun School.
 Well, not by chance, really.
 But by God, I really believe.
 I walked into the Director's office and nearly cried.
 I told her my story about Kingswood and she assured me that she and many other parents had been down my path.
 Anton just wasn't in the right school.
 And no one was happy.

 I, in particular, was smothered by this sense of doom that I wasn't giving Anton enough at Kingswood.
 I was sending him to a school that looked, felt and preached just like the ones I went to in the 70's.
 By now their approach is archaic.
 Nothing about them was new.
 Nothing was different, nothing revolutionary.
 No real story or process about this pace caught my eye or intrigued me or tugged at my heart.
 I was bored.
 So was Anton.